-It’s avocados delicious combination of niacin, folate, potassium, vitamin B5 and C that help your brain and nervous system perform at its best.
+It’s avocados delicious combination of niacin, folate, potassium and vitamin B5 that help your brain and nervous system perform at its best.

 Need some avolicious brekkie inspiration?
 There are many simple ways to include this mood-boosting fruit in your morning.
 Try mixing avocado into scrambled eggs, adding it to your smoothie, or give your baked beans on toast a boost with avo.

 Serving size: ~50g or ¼ avocado

 45ug DFE (23% RDI)